 Given the serious consequences of a Fail To Remain conviction, these charges should generally be aggressively defended.

-A conviction for Fail To Remain results in a 7 demerit point penalty, 3 to 5 CVOR points, a total-payable fine between $500 and $2,500, a driver’s licence suspension up to two years, and a possible imprisonment not to exceed six months.
+A conviction for Fail To Remain results in a 7 demerit point penalty, 3 to 5 CVOR points, a total-payable fine between $500 and $2,500, a driver’s license suspension up to two years, and a possible imprisonment not to exceed six months.
 These penalties are some of the most serious that can be issued under the Highway Traffic Act.
 As such it is important to aggressively defend your interests at court should you be charged with this offence.